znikolovski/L738/README.md

 ### Objective

-1. Get more familiar with the Server Side Rendering of frontend components
+1. Get more familiar with the Server Side Rendering of frontend components.
-2. Improve the SEO of the project using Server Side Rendering
+2. Improve the SEO of the project using Server Side Rendering.
-3. Compare two possible SSR architectures and their trade-off
+3. Compare two possible SSR architectures and their trade-off.

 ### Lesson Context